CASE-Lab/REACH-Hardware/PCB/README.md

+#REACH-Hardware-PCB
-The project uses only the KiCad ECAD program.
+This project uses only the KiCad ECAD program.